Victorian legislation related to same-sex and de facto couples and families

 Section 35(10) of the Relationships Act provides a broad definition of ‘domestic relationship’:

-the relationship between two adult persons who are not married to each other but are a couple where one or each of the persons in the relationship provides personal or financial commitment and support of a domestic nature for the Relevant or important.
-For example, material evidence is something that helps to prove an argument in a criminal case. benefit of the other, irrespective of their genders and whether or not they are living under the same roof, but does not include a relationship in which a person provides domestic support and personal care to the other person for a fee or on behalf of another person or organisation (e.g. charity).
+the relationship between two adult persons who are not married to each other but are a couple where one or each of the persons in the relationship provides personal or financial commitment and support of a domestic nature for the material benefit of the other, irrespective of their genders and whether or not they are living under the same roof, but does not include a relationship in which a person provides domestic support and personal care to the other person for a fee or on behalf of another person or organisation (e.g. charity).

 Under the Relationships Act, people in same-sex relationships or heterosexual domestic relationships have the right to register their relationship with Births, Deaths and Marriages Victoria.
 The registration process provides legal recognition of the relationship, as well as easier access to certain entitlements without first having to prove the existence of the relationship.

-Section 4AA of the Family Law Act 1975 (Cth) (‘FL Act’) defines the term ‘de facto relationship’ and lists a number of factors that a An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. may consider when determining if a In fact, rather than in law.
-Commonly used to refer to two people living together as a married couple but who are not legally married.
-They are sometimes said to be in a ‘de facto’ marriage or relationship.
-See also domestic relationship. relationship exists in the circumstances.
+Section 4AA of the Family Law Act 1975 (Cth) (‘FL Act’) defines the term ‘de facto relationship’ and lists a number of factors that a court may consider when determining if a de facto relationship exists in the circumstances.
 Notably, section 4AA(5)(a) holds that a de facto relationship can exist between two persons of the same sex.